A lesson is truly learned when we modify our behavior to reflect what we now know.

 This section of the Wildland Fire Lessons Learned Center site was developed with the intent to collect and share knowledge from previous incidents to assist in improving safety, performance, efficiency, and organizational learning throughout the entire wildland fire community.

-The online My Fire Community Center assists wildland fire work groups to identify one another, share learning opportunities, discuss issues and concerns, and exchange knowledge.
+The online My Fire Communities assists wildland fire work groups to identify one another, share learning opportunities, discuss issues and concerns, and exchange knowledge.
 Some are formal groups, but many are actually “communities of practice.”

-The Team Center is another portal managed by the Wildland Fire Lessons Learned Center.
-It is a way for Incident Management Teams to set up and maintain their own Web sites without the need for a webmaster or special software training.
+Communities on the Wildland Fire Lesssons Learned Center website are a way for Incident Management Teams to set up and maintain their own Web sites without the need for a webmaster or special software training.
 Team leaders can edit their site’s content from any web browser.
 Team members can maintain their contact and availability information in a secure, private part of their team`s site.